Have you switched on your Nespresso machine, like any other day, only suddenly discover that the milk frother is not frothing?

 It’s easy to buy a replacement whisk to fit your aeroccino milk frother.
 You can get these from your Nespresso dealer, but we find this isn’t cheap, and there can be quite long delays getting the parts in as most shops don’t keep them on hand.

-We’ve found going straight to amazon is the easiest option, such as this one here:
+We’ve found going straight to amazon is the cheapest and easiest option, such as this one here:

 Milk is milk, right?
 Well no, not exactly.